- This event has passed.

 Video documentation by Michael Bulbenko.
 Still photos by Juan Silverio.
 Courtesy of LACE.

-Support for this exhibition was provided by the Pasadena Art Alliance and the Wilhelm Family Foundation.
+Support for this exhibition was provided by the Pasadena Art Alliance, the Wilhelm Family Foundation, and the City of Los Angeles Department of Cultural Affairs.